ScubaTheLuke/CDI-Tracker/README.md

 ### Prerequisites

 * Python 3.7+
-* `pip` (Python package installer, usually comes with Python)
+* `pip` (Python package installer)
+* A running PostgreSQL server.

 ### Installation Steps

 1.  **Get the Code:**
-    * Download or clone the project files into a directory named `CDI-Tracker`.
+    * Download or clone the project files.
-    * Navigate to the `CDI-Tracker/` root directory in your terminal.
+    * Navigate to the project's root directory in your terminal.

 2.  **Create and Activate a Virtual Environment (Highly Recommended):**
     ```bash
     python -m venv venv
+    # Windows: venv\Scripts\activate
+    # macOS/Linux: source venv/bin/activate
     ```
-    Activate:
-    * Windows: `venv\Scripts\activate`
-    * macOS/Linux: `source venv/bin/activate`

-3.  **Create `requirements.txt` file:**
-    In the project root (`CDI-Tracker/`), create a file named `requirements.txt` with the following content:
-    ```
-    Flask
-    requests
-    ```

-4.  **Install Dependencies:**
+3.  **Install Dependencies:**
-    With the virtual environment activated:
     ```bash
     pip install -r requirements.txt
     ```
+    (Ensure `requirements.txt` includes `Flask`, `requests`, `psycopg2-binary`, `python-dotenv`).

+4.  **Configure Environment Variables:**
+    Create a `.env` file in the project root for local development.
+For production (e.g., on Render), set these in the service's environment settings.
+    ```dotenv
+    # .env file (Example for local development - use your actual testing DB credentials)
+    DB_USER=your_testing_db_user
+    DB_PASSWORD=your_testing_db_password
+    DB_HOST=your_testing_db_host
+    DB_PORT=5432
+    DB_NAME=your_testing_db_name
+    FLASK_SECRET_KEY=a_very_long_random_and_secret_string_for_security
+    # For Roboflow (Optional)
+    # ROBOFLOW_API_KEY=your_roboflow_api_key
+    # ROBOFLOW_MODEL_ENDPOINT=your_roboflow_model_inference_url
+    ```
+    Remember to add `.env` to your `.gitignore` file.

-5.  **Initialize/Update the Database:**
+5.  **Initialize the Database:**
-    The application uses an SQLite database (`cdi_tracker.db`).
-    * The application will attempt to initialize the database schema on its first run if the `cdi_tracker.db` file is missing.
-    * Alternatively, you can manually create/update the `cdi_tracker.db` file with the latest schema by running:
+    * Ensure your PostgreSQL server is running and you have created databases for testing and production as needed.
+    * Make sure your `.env` file (for local) or Render environment variables (for production) are correctly set.
+    * Run the initialization script.
+This will create all necessary tables if they don't exist.
         ```bash
         python database.py
         ```
-    * **Important:** If you are updating from a version with a different database schema (e.g., changes to `UNIQUE` constraints), it's often simplest to backup your existing `cdi_tracker.db` (if it has data you want to save/migrate manually) and then delete it to allow `database.py` or the app to create a fresh one with the new schema.

-## Running the Application
+## Running the Application (Local Development)

-1. Ensure your virtual environment is activated.
+1. Ensure your virtual environment is activated and your `.env` file is configured for your local/testing database.
-2. Navigate to the project's root directory (`CDI-Tracker/`).
-3. Run the Flask application:
+2. Run the Flask application:
     ```bash
     python app.py
     ```
-4. Open your web browser and go to: `http://127.0.0.1:5000/`
+3. Open your web browser and go to: `http://127.0.0.1:10000` (or the port specified in `app.py`).

-## Usage Overview
+## Usage Overview (New Tab Structure)

-The application is organized into tabs:

-* **Add Single Card:** Add individual cards.
-Scryfall API fetches details.
-Unique lots are created based on attributes like buy price, location, language, rarity, and foil status.
-* **Add Sealed Product:** Manually input details for sealed items.
-Unique lots are created based on attributes like buy price, location, language, product type, and collector's status.
-* **Enter Sale:** Record sales of specific items/lots from your inventory using a searchable dropdown.
-* **View Inventory:** View, filter, and sort all inventory.
-Update item details or delete items.
-This tab also shows key financial summaries.
+* **Dashboard:** View your main financial summaries and key performance indicators.
+* **Inventory:** Browse, filter, sort, update, and manage your existing single cards and sealed products.
+Initiate opening sealed products from here.
+* **Add to Inventory:** Use the forms here to add new single cards, sealed products, or bulk import cards via CSV.
-* **View Sales History:** Review past sales with monthly summaries and a detailed log of all transactions.
+* **Sales & History:** Record new multi-item sales transactions and review detailed history of all past sales, including monthly summaries.
+Delete sale events if needed.
-* **Import CSV:** Bulk import single cards from a CSV file.
+* **Business Ledger:** Add and track other business-related income and expenses (like fees, supplies, etc.) not directly tied to inventory sales.

 ## Notes

 * The Scryfall API is used for fetching single card data.
-Please be mindful of their API usage guidelines and rate limits (the app includes a small delay between calls).
+Be mindful of their API usage guidelines.
-* Market prices for sealed products are entered and updated manually.
-* The `cdi_tracker.db` file contains all your inventory and sales data.
-Back it up regularly if it contains important information.
-Consider adding this file to your `.gitignore` if you are using Git and don't want to commit personal data to a repository.
+* For local development, ensure your `.env` file points to your testing database.
+For production on Render, ensure your Render environment variables point to your official/production database.
-* The integrated camera scanning feature using Roboflow (mentioned in `app.py`) is present in the Python code but requires Roboflow API key configuration and model endpoint setup.
-Its reliability would depend on the model and configuration.
+* The integrated camera scanning feature using Roboflow (mentioned in `app.py`) requires Roboflow API key configuration and model endpoint setup as environment variables.
+* Deleting sale events attempts to restock inventory but may have limitations if original inventory items have been significantly altered or deleted since the sale.

-## Features to Add
+## Features to Add / Future Enhancements

-* Add sort by print with combos available using checkboxes
+* Add sort by print finish (e.g., Etched, Gilded) with combo checkboxes in inventory filters.
+* More robust error handling and user feedback for inventory restocking during sale event deletion.
+* Charts and visualizations on the Dashboard for financial trends.
+* User accounts and authentication.
+* More detailed reporting features.